dksiitr/LHFiD/README.md

 For running the MaOEAs built on pymoo, make sure you have the following installed:
 a) Python 3.6 or above: https://www.python.org/
-b) pymoo package, as available on PyPi and can be installed by: pip install pymoo==0.4.2.2rc2
+b) pymoo package, as available on PyPi and can be installed using: pip install pymoo==0.4.2.2rc2
 c) hvwfg package, as available on PyPi and can be installed using: pip install hvwfg

 For running the MaOEAs built on PlatEMO, make sure you have the following installed: